stuhlmueller/gpt.el/README.md

 ### Feature roadmap

- - [ ] More models, e.g., groq (waiting for aisuite to support streaming)
  - [ ] Ability to generate images (?)
  - [ ] Add all files of the current project as context (?)
  - [ ] Ability to let GPT decide which context files it needs